jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 circa 2083

 P.S.
-I shudder to think of our fate had we continued to interpret our reality using ideologies that blamed each other for their ineffectiveness to outrun Entropy on the board game of technological evolution because of a shared inability to build ladders that give people a happy life.
+I shudder to think of our fate had we continued to interpret our reality using ideologies that blamed each other for their ineffectiveness to outrun Entropy on the board game of technological evolution because of a shared inability to drop old ways of living and build ladders that give people a happy life.

 ## Preface
 ## The 2020 Pandemic